Ang Tanging Ina Mo: Last Na 'To!: Development

 Aside from Ai-Ai delas Alas, Eugene Domingo also returns in the last installment as Rowena.
 Majority of the characters reprise their roles in the film.
 Marvin Agustin, Kaye Abad, Nikki Valdez, Marc Acueza return in the last film after being absent in the previous sequel.
 Among the cast, Heart Evangelista is the only character to not appear in the final sequel due to reasons unknown.
 Also in this film, appearances of Ina's husbands played by Tonton Gutierrez as Alfredo, Jestoni Alarcon as Kiko, and Dennis Padilla as Eddie with the exception of Edu Manzano as Tony.
+Serena Dalrymple made her last appearance before her retirement after the film's release.

 Awards

 Crossover sequel

 In 2011, there was a rumored crossover between Enteng Kabisote and Ang Tanging Ina titled Enteng ng Ina Mo.
 The film was an official entry for the 2011 Metro Manila Film Festival which was released on December 25, 2011.
 It breaks the four-day record of The Unkabogable Praybeyt Benjamin with a record of ₱110 million.